 - Like the idea of a remote – Having a remote control with the iLIFE A4s robot vacuum is a major plus.
 You now have the power of vacuuming your home all while sitting down and never having to get up to turn it on.
 The remote included with this robot vacuum offers a wide range of cleaning services and is simple enough to understand.

 - Want a great value – Value is of the utmost importance.
-Sold for under $200, the A4s is a steal of a deal.
+Sold for an affordable amount, the A4s is a steal of a deal.
 The features and overall cleaning performance associated with this iLIFE vacuum are top notch and certainly worth the price it’s sold for, in my opinion.

-For more information on the iLIFE A4s visit Amazon.com.
+For more information on the iLIFE A4s visit here.

 Affordability, Strong Performance